openjdm/openjdm.github.io/book/hindsight_bias.md

 the ease of accessibility to these alternative options decreases-- or if people struggle to accumulate ideas-- they take this as meaning there are not many examples to be generated (Sanna & Schwarz, 2003) .
-This process plays off of Tversky and Khaneman’s availability heuristic.<span class="Apple-converted-space">  </span>If one has a hard time coming up with ideas that oppose the outcome, the process can backfire and they will be more engulfed in their biased thinking patterns than before and believe to an even greater extent that the outcome was inevitable.
+This process plays off of Tversky and Khaneman’s availability heuristic.
+If one has a hard time coming up with ideas that oppose the outcome, the process can backfire and they will be more engulfed in their biased thinking patterns than before and believe to an even greater extent that the outcome was inevitable.

-**Social Applications**
+## Social Applications

 As discussed previously, hindsight bias can be apparent in both professional and academic settings.
 Whether it be a doctor trying to